http://www.fpnotebook.com/

 - Now MRSA appears to be most common organism

-- Consider as superinfection following Influenza
+- Consider as respiratory superinfection following Influenza

-- Management: Outpatient
+VII.
+Management: Outpatient

 - Precautions

-- Avoid beta lactam antibiotics (not effective)
+- Avoid beta lactam Antibiotics (not effective)

 - Dicloxacillin and Cephalexin are not effective for MRSA